Arti-Dev/arti-dev.github.io/_posts/2025-06-06-lucid-nightmares.md

 as friends rather than just people working on the game.
 I also tried not to act as a authority figure - I think I told one of our artists that I wasn't the boss, I was just "another guy" 😂.

-At the end-of-semester expo I was given a thank-you card from three of my team members, which was totally unexpected!
+At the end-of-semester expo I was given a thank-you card crafted from three of my team members, which was totally unexpected!

 <img src="/assets/ln/card.jpg" alt="i'm a trading card???" width="50%"/>